The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: The Animal-AI Environment: A Comprehensive Overview

 \begin{itemize} \item Non-Moving Goals (episode- and non-episode-ending): Coloured spheres with a valence proportional to their size.
 They only move under the force of gravity or collision.
-These objects can be positive and episode ending in the case of \texttt{GoodGoal} (green), positive and non-episode ending in the case of \texttt{GoodGoalMulti} (yellow), and negative and episode ending in the case of \texttt{BadGoal} (red).
-They are solid and opaque. \item Moving Goals (episode- and non-episode-ending): Identical to non-moving goals, except that they have an initial velocity in a prespecified or randomised direction at the start of the episode.
+These objects can be positive or negative and episode ending in the cases of \texttt{GoodGoal} and \texttt{BadGoal}, positive or negative and non-episode ending in the cases of \texttt{GoodGoalMulti} and \texttt{BadGoalMulti}, or neutral and non-episode ending in the case of \texttt{DecoyGoal}.
+They are solid and opaque and their colours can be changed (with the defaults shown in Fig. \ref{fig:Rewards}). \item Moving Goals (episode- and non-episode-ending): Identical to non-moving goals, except that they have an initial velocity in a prespecified or randomised direction at the start of the episode.
 They are denoted with the suffix `\texttt{-Bounce}'.
+They are solid and opaque. \item Growing and Shrinking Goals: Similar to ripening and decay goals respectively, except their physical size changes proportional to their valence.
+The start and end size can be configured.
+Growth/Shrinkage can be delayed for a specified number of steps.
+Collecting these goals does not end an episode.
+A growth goal will cease to grow if the space around it becomes restrictive.
 They are solid and opaque. \item Decaying and Ripening Goals: Similar to non-moving goals, except that their valence changes over time, while their physical size remains constant from spawn time.
 The valence decreases over time for decaying goals, and increases with ripening goals.
 The difference is indicated by six 2-dimensional glyphs on the goal's surface, as well as colour changes.
-Decaying goals change from purple to grey, while ripening goals change from grey to purple.
+Decaying goals change from yellow to grey, while ripening goals change from grey to yellow.
 Decaying goals have glyphs of arrows pointing inwards, with a large black ring that empties over time.
 Ripening goals have glyphs of arrows pointing outwards, with a ring that fills over time.
 Both goals can have a configurable ``full'' and ``empty'' valence and a configurable delay between their starting valence (full or empty) and their ultimate valence (empty or full).
 Collecting these goals does not end an episode.
-They are solid and opaque . \item Growing and Shrinking Goals: Similar to ripening and decay goals respectively, except their physical size changes proportional to their valence.
-The start and end size can be configured .
-Growth/Shrinkage can be delayed for a specified number of steps .
-Collecting these goals does not end an episode.
-A growth goal will cease to grow if the space around it becomes restrictive.
-They are solid and opaque. \item Hot Zone: A translucent orange zone .
+They are solid and opaque. \item Death Zone: A translucent red zone.
+When the agent makes contact with a death zone, its reward decreases by 1 and the episode ends.
+In the Animal-AI Environment, unlike in earlier versions, death zones occupy a three-dimensional region of space, through which other objects, including the agent, can pass. \item Hot Zone: A translucent orange zone.
 When the agent enters the hot zone, reward decreases 10$\times$ faster than with time alone.
 It does not end the episode upon contact.
-In Animal-AI 3, unlike in earlier versions, hot zones occupy a three-dimensional region of space, through which other objects, including the agent, can pass. \item Death Zone: A translucent red zone .
-When the agent makes contact with a death zone, its reward decreases by 1 and the episode ends.
-In Animal-AI 3, unlike in earlier versions, death zones occupy a three-dimensional region of space, through which other objects, including the agent, can pass.
+In the Animal-AI Environment, unlike in earlier versions, hot zones occupy a three-dimensional region of space, through which other objects, including the agent, can pass.
 If a hot zone and death zone overlap, the death zone takes precedence. \end{itemize}